shuvoahmed-dev/fun-quiz-game/README.md

 # Fun Quiz Game – Germany Edition

-Welcome to **Fun Quiz Game**, a command-line based trivia challenge that tests your knowledge of Germany through a dynamic 5-question experience.
+Welcome to **Fun Quiz Game**, a command-line based simple python script that tests your knowledge of Germany through a dynamic 5-question experience.
+(Just for fun)

 ---